DHRI-Curriculum/NLTK_DHRI/lessons.md

 This is a much higher number, though the number itself is arbitrary.
 When comparing different texts, this step is essential to get an accurate measure.

-If we wanted to perform the same set of steps with *Sense and Sensibility*, we could do the following:
+## Challenge

+Let's compare the lexical density of *Moby Dick* with *Sense and Sensibility*.
+Make sure to:

 1. Make all the words lowercase and remove punctuation.
 2. Make a slice of the first 10,000 words.
 3. Calculate lexical density by dividing the length of the set of the slice by the length of the slice.

-After taking these steps to find Austen's lexical density, we could compare Melville's range of vocabulary to Austen's.

 # Making Your Own Corpus: Data Cleaning